emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 This post describes how the [prelude.ts](https://github.com/emmanueltouzery/prelude.ts) functional programming library takes advantage of typescript type guards and conditional types.
-It can also serve as an introduction to these typescript features in a more general context.
+It also introduces these typescript features in a more general context.

 ## What are type guards

-### Predicates
+### Predicates and type guards

-Let's first define predicates: predicates are functions returning booleans.
+Let's first define _predicates_: predicates are functions returning booleans.
 For instance, `isPositive` is a predicate:

 ```java